Please note: We are currently not accepting applications for Volunteer Crisis Responders.

 Facility Dog

-A member of the Victim Services Unit, “Journey” is an accredited Facility Dog through the Lions Foundation of Canada Guide Dogs.
-This female golden golden lab is available upon request for victims and survivors requiring enhanced support, whether that is a result of a traumatic event or, when speaking to police about a very sensitive or difficult situation.
+A member of the Victim Services Unit, “Journey”, is an accredited Facility Dog through the Lions Foundation of Canada Guide Dogs.
+This female golden lab is available upon request for victims and survivors requiring enhanced support, whether as a result of a traumatic event or when speaking to police about a very sensitive or difficult situation.

 Recruitment

-As a VSU, you will need compassion, problem-solving skills, the ability to work as a team member and must have a desire to help people and make a difference.
+Volunteer Crisis Responders require compassion, problem-solving skills, the ability to work as a team member, and a desire to help people and make a difference.

 Choosing to become a VSU volunteer is very different from any other type of volunteering.
 You: